medavox/distribackup/docs/report/report.md

 Requesting a file from every other peer (flood-requesting) would create a lot of redundant traffic, which could cause network congestion, along with inflating the bandwidth requirements for using the software.

 The current implementation chooses a random peer to request the file from (in order to distribute network load across the network evenly), sending another request to a different peer if the first declares that it doesn't have the file.
-However this algorithm this could be optimised in later versions to use collected network metadata such as connection bandwidth to select a more suitable peer.
+However this algorithm this could be optimised in later versions to use collected network meta-data such as connection bandwidth to select a more suitable peer.

 Handling Incoming Messages
 --------------------------